bitwarden/help/_articles/hosting/backup-on-premise.md

 popular: false
 tags: [hosting, docker, backup]
 order: "08"
+description: "If you self-host Bitwarden, this guide will help you backup on-premises installations and restore data to your password manager from a backup."
 ---

 When self-hosting Bitwarden, you are responsible for implementing your own backup procedures in order to keep data safe.